Offline Multitask Representation Learning for Reinforcement Learning: Introduction

 In this work, we study the provable benefits of offline multi-task representation learning for RL in which the learner is only given access to pre-collected data from different source tasks which are modeled by low-rank MDPs \citep{agarwal2020flambe} with a shared (yet unknown) representation.

-\textbf{Our contributions.} We develop new offline multitask reinforcement learning algorithm that enables sample efficient representation learning in low-rank MDPs \citep{agarwal2020flambe} and further provide improved sample complexity to the downstream learning.
-We summarize the main contributions of the paper below.
+\textbf{Our contributions.} We develop a new offline multitask reinforcement learning algorithm that enables sample efficient representation learning in low-rank MDPs \citep{agarwal2020flambe} and further provide improved sample complexity to the downstream learning.
+In summary, our main contributions are:

 \begin{itemize}[leftmargin=*,label={ \textbullet}] \item We propose a new offline multitask representation learning algorithm called Multitask Offline Representation Learning (MORL) under low-rank MDPs.
-MORL incorporates joint model learning through maximum likelihood estimation oracle, penalty function using estimated representation for pessimism and planning using the learned model and a pessimistic reward function.
-These combined features of MORL allow it to effectively utilize the shared representation among source tasks, leading to improved learning efficiency.

-\item As data cannot be collected in an online manner for our offline multitask RL setting, precise data-coverage assumptions are required, similar to those used in single task offline RL literature \citep{yu2020mopo,jin2021pessimism,xie2021policy,Rashidinejad2021BridgingOR,uehara2021representation,uehara2022pessimistic}.
-For this, we generalize single task relative condition number \citep{agarwal2021theory, uehara2021representation} to multitask setting.
+MORL represents a standard training procedure in modern machine learning, by pooling the data from all source tasks to learn a shared representation of the dynamics via maximum likelihood estimation oracle.

-\item We prove that MORL can learn a near-accurate model and find a near-optimal policy for each of the source tasks $T$ in the average sense.
-Compared to the state-of-the-art suboptimality gap in single-task offline representation learning in low-rank MDPs, MORL improves the suboptimality gap by an order of $\text{O}(H\sqrt{d})$, where $H$ and $d$ denote the finite horizon length and low-rank dimension respectively.
+\item We prove that, MORL can learn a near-accurate model, and, when combined with the pessimism principle, find a near-optimal policy for each of the source tasks $T$ in the average sense, more sample-efficiently, than learning each task in isolation.
 To our knowledge, this is the first theoretical result demonstrating the benefit of representation learning in offline multitask RL.